 http://www.euroschool.lu/site/secondary-careers-guidance/

-In some language sections, it is considered that the choice of Physics and Chemistry options in years 6 and 7 should only be taken in conjunction with the 5-period Mathematics course.
-This point will be explained in detail at the parents’ information evening during the section meetings concerned.
+It is strongly recommended that pupils wishing to pursue Mathematics 5 in S6-S7 take Mathematics 6 in S4-S5.
+In some language sections, it is considered that the choice of Physics and Chemistry options in years 6 and 7 shall be taken in conjunction with the 5-period Mathematics course.

 With the exception of ONL, an optional course taken in S5 can be continued in S6 only if the number of pupils is sufficient to create the course; a minimum of 5 pupils under the current regulations, and in some cases this may be in groups of mixed language.

 At the end of S3, there will be a window of two weeks for requesting a change to the initial choice, please see Important dates.
 Parents will be informed in due time when requests can be introduced.
-The school will try its best to accommodate your request, but no positive reply is guaranteed.
+The school will try its best to accommodate the requests, but no positive reply is guaranteed.

-The choice of subjects is binding for S4 and S5: pupils cannot change, add or drop a subject as from the start of the 4th year.
+The choice of optional subjects is binding for S4 and S5: no changes of optional subjects are allowed as from the start of the 4th year.
 However, a pupil can change from 6-period Mathematics to 4-period Mathematics

 • at the end of the 1st semester in the 4th year and